kevinconway/Event.js/README.rst

 Running the `npm test` command will kick off the default grunt workflow.
-This will lint using jslint, run the mocha/expect tests, generate a browser module, and test the browser module using PhantomJS.
+This will lint using jslint, run the mocha/expect tests, generate a browser module, and set up a browser test runner.

 License
 =======